anag1991/terraform-gcp-asg/README.md

 ## General Information
 This repo create ASG that scales up upto 3 replicas, based on the LB traffic.
-There will be at least 1 instance that host wordpress website that has static IP.”
+There will be at least 1 instance that host wordpress website that has static IP.

 ## Providers